purvajpatel/acm-research-sp26/README.md

 We can see that when running 6 tasks, I get the following results:

-Task 'cola': Agreement Rate=0.5500, Runtime=4.61s
+Task 'cola': Agreement Rate=0.5000, Runtime=4.25s
-Task 'mnli': Agreement Rate=0.4500, Runtime=4.05s
+Task 'mnli': Agreement Rate=0.6000, Runtime=4.55s
-Task 'mrpc': Agreement Rate=0.6500, Runtime=4.38s
+Task 'mrpc': Agreement Rate=0.7000, Runtime=4.17s
-Task 'qnli': Agreement Rate=0.3500, Runtime=3.89s
+Task 'qnli': Agreement Rate=0.4000, Runtime=4.53s
-Task 'qqp': Agreement Rate=0.4000, Runtime=3.99s
+Task 'qqp': Agreement Rate=0.4000, Runtime=4.26s
-Task 'sst2': Agreement Rate=0.4500, Runtime=3.93s
+Task 'sst2': Agreement Rate=0.4500, Runtime=4.45s

-Average Agreement Rate across all tasks: 0.4750
+Average Agreement Rate across all tasks: 0.5083

-It doesn't seem like the model learns anything meaningful, although the model weights are changing.
+It doesn't seem like the model learns much meaningful, although the model weights are changing.
+MRPC and MNLI did above average, but that could be because the testing size was so small, so through random guessing it ended up doing better.
 My implementation is likely not correct and there's probably an issue regarding actually updating the weights that I'd need to fix.
 It coudl also be an issue in terms of epochs, but the paper used fewer epochs and had decent results.

 In general for what would the advantages and disadvantages, The advantage of SAMerging is being about to build a merged model without requiring much data, and having it reduce overall memory and inference time withotu sacrificing too much accuracy.